Loaded Twice Baked Potato Casserole Recipe

 However, I usually just peel the potatoes, cut them into cubes, and boil them until the pierce easily with a knife.
 Then I drain the potatoes and add them back to the boiling pot.

-Next, I add the room temperature cream cheese and sour cream and begin mashing the potatoes and the cream cheese with a potato masher.
+Next, I add the room temperature cream cheese and sour cream and begin mashing the potatoes, cream cheese, and sour cream with a potato masher.
 Add the warm milk and butter and continue mashing, being careful not to over-mix.

 Add 4 cups of the cheese, 10 slices of crumbled bacon, and 2 green onions, reserving the remainder of the ingredients for the topping.